 3. Pray for the “Fit”

-As someone who wholeheartedly supports our church, I naturally want people to find a place to grow here.
+As stated earlier, I wholeheartedly support our church, and I naturally want people to find a place to grow here.
 I want visitors to connect with us, to feel like this is their spiritual home.
-So I pray for that things such as:
+However, I also know that each person who is coming through the doors is carrying burdens, questions, some anxiety, and possibly worry.
+So when I pray for our visitors, I then pray for such things as:

 4. Pray for When It Doesn’t Fit